rebus-org/Rebus.SignalR/README.md

 services.AddSignalR()
     .AddRebusBackplane<ChatHub>();
 ```

 Configure Rebus IBus as usual, but keep in mind several things:
 * Use an auto generated unique name for the input queue, that will be used as a backplane.
 In case of Rebus.RabbitMq you should probably configure the input queue as auto-delete.
 * Enable Rebus.Async with EnableSynchronousRequestReply() method call, if you're going to use AddToGroupAsync() and RemoveFromGroupAsync() in SignalR hubs.

-Sample application
+* If you're using a decentralized subscription storage, for example Sql Server configured with isCentralized option set to false (by default), you have to map Rebus.SignalR backplane commands for each hub to your queue.
+To do that, just call MapSignalRCommands&lt;THub&gt;() extension method for type-based router:

+Sample application 1 (RabbitMq is used as a transport with the centralized subscription storage)
 ====
 ```csharp
 private static string GenerateTransientQueueName(string inputQueueName)